Azure/azure-linux-extensions/OSPatching/README.md

+# IMPORTANT
+**The OSPatching extension for Linux is being deprecated.**

+OSPatchingForLinux is no longer supported, maintained, and will have no future bug fixes or version releases.

+Your Linux distro has well supported and maintained ways to enable automatic updates for your VMs to include VMs you use in Production environments.
+It is highly recommended that you consult your distro's best practices for automatic updates.

+## Linux Distributions
+- Ubuntu
+  - See the [unattended-upgrades](https://help.ubuntu.com/lts/serverguide/automatic-updates.html) package documentation
+- CentOS and RHEL
+  - See the manpage of `yum-cron` for the auto-update mechanism documentation

 # OSPatching Extension
 Allows the owner of the Azure VM to configure a Linux VM patching schedule cycle or perform OS patching on-demand as a one-time task.
 The actual patching operation